 - Follow the instructions in the Upgrade Guide.

 Checking for Other Known Issues and Troubleshooting the Confluence Upgrade

 After you have completed the steps required to upgrade your Confluence installation, check all the items on the Confluence post-upgrade checklist to ensure that everything works as expected.
 If something is not working correctly, please check for known Confluence issues and try troubleshooting your upgrade as described below:

 - Check for known issues.
 Sometimes we find out about a problem with the latest version of Confluence after we have released the software.
 In such cases we publish information about the known issues in the Confluence Knowledge Base.
-Please check the known issues for the relevant release on this page of the Knowledge Base and follow the instructions to solve the problem.

 - Check for answers from the community.
 Other users may have encountered the same issue.
 You can check for answers from the community at Atlassian Answers.